 Scam calls refer to fraudulent phone calls made with the intention of deceiving or defrauding individuals.
-Scammers typically pose as legitimate organizations, such as banks, government agencies, or well-known companies, in order to gain the trust of the recipient.
+Scammers typically pose as legitimate organizations, such as the police, government agencies, or well-known companies, in order to gain the trust of the recipient.
 They employ various tactics to trick people into providing personal information, financial details, or access to their devices.

 Common types of scam calls include: